I love the word “synthesize” from the original Bloom’s Taxonomy. In fact, i think “synthesize” is a million times more useful than “create”.

 “Students will create a drawing of the planets in the correct order.”

-This task statement is at the very bottom of Blooms, despite the word “create”.
 Now, “synthesize” is meaty!
-It sounds impressive.
 No one will confuse “synthesize” with “draw a picture of the planets.”
-But, at the same time, what the heck does this level of Bloom’s look like in practice?
+So, let’s look at what this level of Bloom’s really looks like in practice?

 My Recipe For “Synthesize”